apaz-cli/apaz-cli.github.io/blog/Scaling_To_Unfathomable_Depth.md

 But, it goes without saying that MeZo + LoRA (plus other stuff) is totally doable.
 All of these techniques I'm talking about can be combined.

 There's also another paper to look into called [LOZO](https://arxiv.org/abs/2410.07698) which takes the "MeZO + LoRA" idea further.
 Essentially you can also LoRA your perturbations.
 Initially, this seems like a strange things to do.
 But the LOZO paper justifies it by saying that, since gradient updates tend to be low rank anyway, maybe you actually *want* low rank perturbations.
-If the update is supposed to be low rank, if it isn't (if each param follows a gaussian like in MeZO) then the parts that aren't low rank are probably along flat directions, and you would get a better update on average and reduce your variance with a lower rank update.
-I'm not sure I'm sold on the justification.
-My intuition is that sparse updates are fine for narrow finetuing tasks, but for harder stuff it's unclear if rank-r updates are enough to reach the best-generalizing solution.
+If the update is supposed to be low rank, if it isn't (if each param follows a gaussian like in MeZO) then the parts that aren't are actually noise.
+Or, if they're not, the high-rank parts are probably along flat directions, and you would get a better update on average and reduce your variance with a lower rank update.

+I'm both sold and not sold on the justification.
+My intuition is that sparse updates are fine for narrow finetuning tasks, but for harder stuff it's unclear if rank-r updates are enough to reach the best-generalizing solution.
+But also, anything we can possibly do to reduce noise is good.

-I'd want to investigate this hypothesis in combination with the techniques from the [Accelerating LLM Pre-Training through Flat-Direction Dynamics Enhancement](https://arxiv.org/abs/2602.22681) paper.
+To isolate this effect I'd want to investigate this hypothesis in combination with the techniques from the [Accelerating LLM Pre-Training through Flat-Direction Dynamics Enhancement](https://arxiv.org/abs/2602.22681) paper.
+If "no, you should go in flat directions MORE" ends up working in practice, then this is not a reasonable justification for why it works.

 I think more research needs to be done here in general.
-Nobody has studied this to the degree that it needs to be.
-I would be interested to see a model trained with ZO on, for example, [PleIAs/SYNTH](https://huggingface.co/datasets/PleIAs/SYNTH) or [TRM](https://arxiv.org/abs/2510.04871) data.
-See how much your choice of `r` for parameters and for `z` matters for standard language modeling and RL tasks.

-ZO has never really been scaled to the extent that is necessary for answering these sorts of basic questions of if it works or not.
-So really, the only way to find out is to try, and I don't think anyone is trying.
+ZO has never really been scaled to the extent that is necessary for answering these sorts of basic questions about what works or not and why.

 ### ZO Context Extension

-For a while, the most popular
+These are my thoughts, this has never been done.

+Right now the most popular way to do Transformer context length extension is through RoPE scaling.
+You could also use YaRN, or NoPE, or any manner of other things.
+I don't really have any opinions about the particular strategy.

+Whatever the strategy, people also frequently use LoRA to do this memory-efficiently.
+It can be hard to fit long context lengths to the hardware otherwise.
+You gotta save memory somewhere.
+Importantly though, it still works.
+Low-rank adaptations are sufficient for context length extension.

+LoRA helps, but gradients is not the place where all the memory is going.
+The main problem is that in first-order optimization, the size of your activations grows with the size of your context length, and you have to hold onto all of them until it's time to do backprop.
+On any given hardware there's a limit to the context length you can actually fit.
+This assumes full attention, but it's also true of sparse attention techniques to varying degrees.
+There is, in any case, an effective context size, which uses a lot of activation memory, and we are trying to improve it.

+Zeroth-order optimization typically operates in the realm of LoRA, and does not require you to store these activations.
+Seems like a match made in heaven.
+You can also do this context extension finetuning on actual tasks you care about while you're at it.
+Make sure it's not just effective in terms of perplexity loss, but also in practice on tasks.

+#### ZO-ing Your Model

+This has also never been done before, or at least I cannot find any references to it.

+Skip connections.
+Pretrained off-the-shelf transformers have skip connections.

+These present a problem for ZO.
+You'll want to run massive batch sizes for noise reduction purposs.
+The only think you really need to store in memory is intermediate activations.
+Each skip connection doubles the size of your intermediate activations.
+In FO they're not a problem, because you're storing all of those activations permanently anyway.
+Just store an extra reference to a tensor.
+There's no extra cost.

+In ZO there is an extra cost, adding a skip connection around a block halves the batch size you can fit.
+So it would be nice to find a way to remove them.

+The first thing I tried was just ripping them out and re-training.
+Don't do this, it doesn't work.
+It catastrophically destroys the model, and it's equivalent to retraining from scratch.

+I have two much better ideas now.
+Haven't gotten around to implementing them yet.

+The first idea is just to do continued pretraining (or SFT to your task domain), possibly with LoRA, freeze the residual weights, and decay them to zero according to a schedule.
+Probably you want to do a bit of warmup before touching them.
+Then the brain damage you're doing to the model by decaying the residuals gets healed over the course of training.

+The second idea is probably better.
+You can just add the sum of the residuals to your loss function, scaled by some factor.
+That factor can be how you can control the decay schedule.
+Maybe the brain damage is a bit more controlled this way, because the rates of decay individually are directionally correlated with the gradient.
+I suspect this to be important.

+I've downloaded every paper off arxiv and done a search over them, and neither of these strategies have been written about.
+Skipless transformers are pretty niche (why other than ZO would anyone care?), and most papers about skipless transformers, for example [this one](https://arxiv.org/pdf/2510.00345) are about training from scratch.
+To my knowledge nobody has ripped the residuals out of an existing pretrained model.

+But it's cool that there's a way to do it.
+It may require a little bit of finagling to get right, but it's almost certainly very doable.

 ### ZO RL

-Speaking of ZO and RL, I have not seen anybody work on this.
-But here goes an explanation of what I'm thinking.
+Yet again, I have not seen anybody do this.

 Most exploration of Zeroth-Order Optimization has been in the realm of next token prediction.
 But this is not actually a necessity.
+You can technically make both the model and the loss function whatever you want, as long as it's conditioned on the model weights.

+RL is long context.

 Since we're doing

 Theoretically there's no reason why
 You can set the loss/rewards however you want

 ## MeZO Math (Why did I write this)